bigquantum/Anisotropic_cardiac_tissue-3D/README.md

 ## Other features
 - Time integration: first order explicit Euler method
-- Spacial coupuling: fourth order Laplacian with finite differences
+- Spacial coupling: fourth order Laplacian with finite differences
 - Filament tracking: pixel and subpixel resolution
 - Zero-flux boundary conditions and optional periodic boundary conditions at the top and bottom of the domain
 - Switch between anisotropic and isotropic tissue.
 The anisotropy is a constant rotating anisotropy